A urinary catheter is a tube placed in the body to drain and collect urine from the bladder.

 An indwelling catheter has a small balloon inflated on the end of it.
 This prevents the catheter from sliding out of your body.
 When the catheter needs to be removed, the balloon is deflated.

-Condom catheters are most often used in elderly men with dementia.
+Condom catheters can be used by men with incontinence.
 There is no tube placed inside the penis.
 Instead, a condom-like device is placed over the penis.
 A tube leads from this device to a drainage bag.
 The condom catheter must be changed every day.

-A catheter is usually attached to a drainage bag.
+A catheter is most often attached to a drainage bag.
 There are two types of bags:

 Keep the drainage bag lower than your bladder so that urine does not flow back up into your bladder.
 Empty the drainage device at least every 8 hours, or when it is full.